The rhythm guitar is one of the most important aspects of a song, but can be difficult to get right. Do you feel like your tone is suffering?

 The first thing you need to decide on is whether you will use an amp head, combo, or digital modeler.
 Amps come in two different styles: heads and combos.
 Amp Heads are stand-alone units that need speaker cabinets.
 Combos combine both the amplifier head and speaker all in one unit!

 Modelers can also come in the same types of layouts as a tube amp for example and can also be a good choice.
 This depends on the quality of the models, of course.

 But make sure your choice will support the music style you play.
-If you are looking for a rhythm tone that needs to be loud and heavily saturated, a 20-watt combo amplifier might be the wrong choice.
+Are you looking for a rhythm tone that needs to be loud and heavily saturated?
+A 20-watt combo amplifier might be the wrong choice.